Walking and cycling holiday in Kerala, India

 A minimum of 2 persons are required to run this tour.

-Accommodation with most meals, cycles, guides and an escort vehicle are included.
+Accommodation with all meals, cycles, guides and an escort vehicle are included.

 This tour can also be tailor-made.

 Description of Walking and cycling holiday in Kerala, India

 This week-long walking and cycling holiday in Kerala gives you the chance to become inspired by India with tea estates, rainforests and rural villages surrounded by spice groves, providing untold trails from where to get out and explore in the tropical south.

 Munnar, Periyar and the Western Ghats provide natural habitat for an array of indigenous creatures with collections of wild flowers offering birds and butterflies sustenance whilst larger mammals, including elephants, make the most of cloud forests and grasslands, way off the typical tourist trail.

 As a walking and cycling holiday in Kerala you can expect to find yourself outdoors for much of the experience so prepare your mind, body and camera lens for an experience to truly savour with visits to welcoming villages tucked away amongst the Cardamom hills the perfect accompaniment to some stunning scenes in southern India.

 8 Reviews of Walking and cycling holiday in Kerala, India

 Reviewed on 01 Feb 2023 by Diane KennedyIn summary, fantastic.
 We were so well looked after by the guide, Vippin, the driver, Biju and Thomas at the tour operator.
 I honestly don't think I would have changed a thing.
 A truly memorable adventure.
 Read full review